 2 tbsp fresh rosemary, chopped

 - Mash the potato with a fork to ensure there are no lumps before adding.
-Combine the mashed potato with the dry ingredients in a bowl and mix.
+Combine the mashed potato with the dry ingredients and sourdough starter in a bowl and mix.
 Now add the water and mix thoroughly.
 Leave to sit for at least 30 minutes (it’s ok if you leave it longer, as long as you have enough time in the day to fit in all the other steps)

 - Spray the work surface with water.
 Tip out the mixture onto the surface – you will need to use a dough scraper here.
 Spray the dough scraper with water before using.
 Spray the inside of the bowl and then your hands.
 Work your way around the dough in a circle by stretching out and folding into the middle.
 Do this 12 times.
 This video shows you how to stretch and fold if you are unsure (folding starts at 7:20).